• Skip to main content

 by Teressa Underwood

-Replacing the Dining Booth with a Bar
+Replace the RV Dining Booth with a Bar

 One of my favorite uses of space in an RV is a bar eating area with storage underneath.
 Not only does this solution add extra counter space, which is often limited in an RV, but it also lets you enjoy the view out your window during your meal!

-9. Dinette Replaced with Bar and an Accent Chair
+9. Dinette Replaced with Bar

 10. Bar with Shelves Behind for Storage